-We’ve all traditionally used a lot of bulb-based lighting on our job sites.
+We’ve traditionally used a lot of bulb-based lighting on our jobsites.
 While LED started making some headway in the past several years, only a few companies are bringing LED technology to larger construction area lights and even temporary lighting.
-These new lights cover anything from illuminating specific areas to flooding large job sites with up to 120,000 lumens or more.
+These new lights cover anything from illuminating specific areas to flooding large jobsites with up to 120,000 lumens or more.
 Often, these larger site lights require significant amounts of power or even generators to run.
 Needless to say, many factors come into play when considering LED vs halogen work lights.

-Are LED Work Lights Bright Enough for Job Sites?
+Are LED Work Lights as Bright as Halogen for Jobsites?

 What About Quality?

 Lots of companies make LED lights—so how do you choose?
-For large purchases, we recommend sticking with companies who really know lighting.
-Some companies, like Lind Equipment, have been making job site and work area lighting for decades.
+For large purchases, we recommend sticking with companies that really know lighting.
+Some companies, like Lind Equipment, have been making jobsite and work area lighting for decades.
 Chinese knock-offs and Johnny-come-lately’s may be fine for headlamps and flashlights.
 Stay away from those companies when making larger purchases.

-When you really want to make the switch to LED for daily job site lighting, established companies understand the needs of tradesmen and business owners.
-You want a company with a serviceable product, good warranty, and who stands by their products.
+When you really want to make the switch to LED for daily jobsite lighting, established companies understand the needs of tradesmen and business owners.
+You want a company with a serviceable product, a good warranty, and which stands by its products.

 Do LED Work Lights Cost More?

 Making the switch to LED can carry significant up-front costs.
 The downstream savings in efficiency, maintenance-reduction, and power consumption, however, can quickly make up the difference.
 Whether you’re a developer or a general contractor, you can literally save hundreds of thousands of dollars between electricity and labor costs.
 For the tradesman, you can reduce labor time—particularly for temp lighting installation and removal.